Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |-----------------------|------------------|--------|
 | load from memory      | [`LOAD`](#LOAD)  | 00     |
 | store into memory     | [`STORE`](#STORE)| 01     |
+(16 and 8 Bit load and Store might be added in the future)

 #### `LOAD`
 This instruction can be used to load a 32 bit value from memory into a register.